mauriciobonvin/Depixelate_images/README.md

 Prepare the training and validation datasets.
 The datasets should include pairs of input images, target images, and corresponding known arrays.

 2. Training:
-Utilize the training loop to train the SecondCNN model.
+Utilize the training loop to train the CNN model.
 The training process involves specifying the number of epochs, providing the datasets, and saving the model's weights.

 3. Inference and Evaluation: